-The German Quarterly, editor in chief: Carl Niekerk.
+Carl Niekerk recently concluded a six-year term as editor in chief of The German Quarterly.
+Graduate students in our program served as assistants.
 See most recent issue information here.
 The German Quarterly is a leading forum in North America for scholarly debates of all kinds - topical, ideological, methodological, theoretical, established and the experimental, as well as debates on recent developments in the profession of German Studies.

 The Lessing Yearbook, editor in chief: Carl Niekerk.
 See most recent issue information here.
 The Lessing Yearbook, the official publication of the Lessing Society, is a valuable source of information on German culture, literature, and thought of the eighteenth century.
 Articles are in German or English.
 Essays explore a wide variety of subjects pertaining to class and gender, identity formation, and art in the eighteenth century and in Lessing's work.